Toyota RAV4 Tire Guide By Cole Mitchell March 27, 2026 9 min read

 recommended tire pressure checklist

-Here’s a quick reference table for your convenience:
+Here’s a quick reference table for common RAV4 pressure ranges:

 Front Left 30-35 PSI